Managing Procurement Auction Failure: Bid Requirements or Reserve Prices: Role of signal informativeness

 Define $\Lambda(v\mid p;\theta)\coloneqq 1-C(F(v),p;\theta)$ and $H(v\mid p,n;\theta)\coloneqq \Lambda^{n-1}(v\mid p;\theta)-(1-p)^{n-1}$.
 The equilibrium entry probabilities under the bid requirement format can now be written as $p(n,\kappa;\theta_0)$.
 Other functions are similarly augmented with the copula parameter to reflect their dependence on signal informativeness.
 By Proposition \ref{p:entry}, under the bid requirement format, the derivative of the marginal entrant's expected revenue from entry with respect to $\theta$ is

-By Assumption \ref{a:copula}\ref{a:positive_ordering}, the expression in the second line is negative.
+By the positive ordering condition of Assumption \ref{a:copula}\ref{a:positive_ordering}, the expression in the second line is negative.
 However, the first term can be positive or negative.
 To see why, note that $C_2(F(v),p;\theta)$ is the conditional CDF of private costs given $S=p$.
-By Assumption \ref{a:copula_1}\ref{a:goodnews}, more informative signals concentrate the conditional distribution of private costs around the value of $v$ satisfying $F(v)=p$, where the conditional CDF curves for different $\theta$'s cross.
+The positive ordering condition implies that, as $\theta$ increases, this conditional CDF concentrates around the value of $v$ satisfying $F(v)=p$, with the conditional CDF curves for different $\theta$'s crossing at that point.
 In other words, more informative signals do not imply a stochastic dominance relation on the conditional CDFs of $V$ given $S=p$.
 Therefore, the theory does not predict whether more informative signals lead to a lower or higher probability of entry under the bid requirement format.
 The situation is similar under the reserve price format, with no definite prediction for the effect of $\theta$ on equilibrium entry.